Embracing All The Angles For Workplace Roommates

 Setting the Scene

 Two organizations wanted to share this space.
-One was an investment advisor aiming to grow capital, the other a foundation aiming to give it away.
+One was an investment advisor working to grow capital, the other a foundation aiming to give it away.
 Although they were opposites on the surface, they were united by a common purpose: to do their work for the benefit of the community.
 We sought to bring both organizations together in a way that encouraged co-mingling while preserving the privacy and identity of each.

 Making It Happen